IBM/IBM-Z-zOS/zOS-EzNoSQL/EzNoSQL Documentation.md

 ### znsq_last_result

-Use the `znsq_last_result()` API to obtain a text report containing additional diagnostic information following the last API failure.
-Only failures which occur in the server will contain additional diagnostic information.
+Use the `znsq_last_result()` API to obtain a text report containing additional diagnostic information following API failures.
+The report may not show the last API to fail but the last API which contains additional diagnostic information.
+Only failures which occur in the EzNoSQL server will contain additional diagnostic information.
 The report is primarily intended for the system support staff.
 The information can be logged by the application and referred to for problem determination.

 ```C
 int znsq_last_result(size_t *buflen, char *buf);